James-M-Boyette/Vue_3_NetNinja/NOTES.md

     <p> I have a {{ product }}</p>

+## Styling

+How to do it?

+- If you'd like to style _all_ components, you can either

+  1. Add additional stylings to the `<style>` section of a given component (it's not clear to me whether child components can impose their styling on parent ones, nor is it clear whether styling decalred in different components has a 'universal' scope, or is only "one-way" ... 🤔)
+  2. Create a univeral style sheet (usually in your `assets` folder), and then importing that `.css` file in your `main.js` (`import "./assets/styles.css";`)
+     > Thus far, I've opted for the second option, and then created seperate, component-specific files with equally-specific IDs and classes (similar to React/Next's `about.module.css` approach; see option #3 below ...).

+- In order to style _only_ the elements in a given component's `<template>`, you can do one of three things: you can either

+  1. add the Vue `scoped` property to the component's styling:

+  <style scoped> </style>

+  2. or you can make the styling more specific (by giving additional classes, IDs etc)

+  <style> .modal h1 {...} </style>

+  3. or you can just create .css style sheets (with specific IDs & classes) and import them into your main.js:
+     `import "./assets/about.css";`

+> You might want to consider doing either the second or third options because there's a slight performance hit when injected styling has to be rendered ...

 ## Directives:

-Vue Directives include a number of tools that allow you to manipulate and pass data between components, interact-with and update the DOM, etc. They are not the same as 'hooks'.
+Vue Directives encompass a number of tools that allow you to manipulate and pass data between components, as well as interact-with and update the DOM. _Note_ that these are not 'hooks' (hooks are covered later-on in this document).

 ### `v-if`